maxwax/safe/README.md

 # Safe

-The 'Safe' script faciltates easy access to open a filesystem stored in a LUKS encrypted data file.
+The 'Safe' script facilitates easy access to open a filesystem stored in a LUKS encrypted data file.

 By storing confidential data within an encrypted filesystem in this manner the data is protected from users and programs that have access to your system.